 - Form 990-T, Exempt Organization Business Income Tax Return

 The IRS will provide estimated penalty relief to tax-exempt organizations that offer qualified transportation fringe benefits in 2018 and were not required to file a Form 990-T last filing season.
 Additionally, some tax-exempt organizations will not exceed the $1,000 threshold for filing a Form 990-T to pay the unrelated business income tax.

 Generally, the law imposes a new 21% excise tax on excess remuneration (over $1 million per year) to the five highest paid employees of an exempt organization.
-The IRS issued proposed regulations (comment period open until December 7, 2018) that specify the form of return and due date of this tax.
-The lead in language should say: The IRS issued Final Regulations on April 9, 2019 that specify the form of return and due date of this tax.
+The IRS issued final regulations on April 9, 2019 that specify the form of return and due date of this tax.